 consetuer adipcing elit

-To ensure your success in this course you should have experience with importing data and creating data visualizations in Tableau.
-You can obtain this level of skill and knowledge by taking the following Logical Operations courses:
+To ensure your success in this course, you should have experience with using a web browser, such as Google Chrome™, and using G Suite.
+Knowledge of domain administration terminology will be helpful, but not a requirement.
+You should be familiar with working in a cloud-based productivity suite, such as G Suite.
+You can obtain this level of skills and knowledge by taking the following Logical Operations courses:

 For this course, you will need one computer for each student and one for the instructor.
 Each computer will need the following minimum hardware configurations: